politicalmashup/hieroverheid-base/README.md

 Logging the output to files can be approached in the same way as for the loading and mining pipeline.
+When inspecting the error log, the output of the progress bar may cause visual clutter.
+A cleaner version of this log can be viewed with `col -b < my-errors.err.log | less`.

 ## Definition Mining
 Run `python extract_texts.py` to extract texts first.